The following post is from Becky of Organizing Made Fun: How to Organize Meals for Those in Need

-It’s so easy because you don’t have to send out an email and go back and forth with the meal providers.
+It’s easy because you don’t have to send an email and go back and forth with the meal providers.
 They can see on the site exactly who has chosen which day and what they bring so there isn’t a repeat of dinners every night.
 The website emails them a reminder email two days before.
 It’s really great.
 What a blessing it is for them when tragedy strikes or when a family faces illness, surgery, or the birth of a baby.

-It’s not hard to set up meals, as long as you have a plan you can help your friend or family member be blessed in this wonderful way!
+It’s not hard to set up meals.
+As long as you have a plan, you can help your friend or family member be blessed in this wonderful way!

 What is your favorite meal to share with a family in need?